neuroretransmit/iching-unicode/README.md

 ### *Isn't this security through obscurity?*

-Actually, no. If this was simply a base conversion I'd agree with you, however - this is character-level encryption on the intermediate representation of the message in baseN via shuffling the mapping of the base64 charset to I Ching hexagrams and leaks no entropy.
+Actually, no. If this was simply a base conversion I'd agree with you, however - this is character-level encryption on the intermediate representation of the compressed data in baseN via shuffling the mapping of the base64 charset to I Ching hexagrams and leaks no entropy.

 ### *Okay, but certainly there must be an efficient attack... right?*